-9 https://github.com/MKLab-ITI/greek-sentiment-lexicon
+5 https://github.com/MKLab-ITI/greek-sentiment-lexicon

-10 To accomplish this, we converted the words of the articles into a tabular format so that each row is also one word (one-word-per-row format).
+6 To accomplish this, we converted the words of the articles into a tabular format so that each row is also one word (one-word-per-row format).

-After the words were matched, we took the average of the word scores for each article.
-The result was that the articles got an average score on a scale from -3.25 to 3.25.
 We then selected a random sample of 10 articles from those that received a very negative score (<-1) for human coding.
 Of these 10 articles, 5 were coded as populist.

-The second method for the detection of populism that we used, is the word frequency method.
-This is a simple method that counts the frequency of occurrence of the words " $\lambda \alpha \sigma$ " and " $\lambda \alpha \kappa$ ".
+The second method for the detection of populism that we used is the word frequency method.
+This is a simple method that counts the frequency of occurrence of the words " $\lambda \alpha \sigma$ " and " $\lambda \alpha \ddot{\kappa}$ ".
 This method has been applied by Stavrakakis and Katsambekis to detect populism in the speeches of the former prime minister of Greece, Alexis Tsipras (Stavrakakis & Katsambekis, 2014).
-Thus, after calculating the frequency of the words " $\lambda \alpha \sigma$ " and " $\lambda \alpha \kappa$ " in the articles we took a random sample of 10 of the articles with the most frequent occurrence of these words (> 5 times).
+Thus, after calculating the frequency of the words " $\lambda \alpha \sigma$ " and " $\lambda \alpha \ddot{\kappa}$ " in the articles we took a random sample of 10 of the articles with the most frequent occurrence of these words (> 5 times).
 According to human coding, four out of these10 articles, were found to be populist.

 It, therefore, appears that both methods have similar results and can be used interchangeably or even complementarily, although sentiment analysis seems to be somewhat more effective (however the difference is not big enough to give a definitive statement).
-Nevertheless, none of the two methods is able to identify all populist texts, except to possibly limit enough the volume of texts and target the researcher to articles that are more likely to be populist (either sentimentally negative articles, or articles with a high frequency of the words " $\lambda \alpha \sigma$ " and " $\lambda \alpha \kappa$ ").
+Nevertheless, none of the two methods is able to identify all populist texts, except to possibly limit enough the volume of texts and target the researcher to articles that are more likely to be populist (either sentimentally negative articles, or articles with a high frequency of the words " $\lambda \alpha \alpha$ " and " $\lambda \alpha \alpha$ ".
 The most effective method, which is able to detect (almost) all of the populist articles seems to be the third one, machine learning, which we discuss below.